Interprofessional Health Sciences Campus

 CHEM 1301 | Elements of Organic and Biochemistry | 5 |

 These are prerequisite or corequisite for NUTC 2011 Health Assessment and NUTC 2103 Nursing Therapeutics for Evidence-Based Nursing Practice.
-Both BIOL 2141 Introduction to Microbiology/BIOL 2142 Intro to Microbiology Lab and CHEM 1301 Elements of Organic and Biochemistry must be completed with satisfactory grades prior to entering NUTC 3113 Adult Nursing I.
+Both BIOL 2141 Introduction to Microbiology/BIOL 2142 Intro to Microbiology Lab , CHEM 1301 Elements of Organic and Biochemistry, and NUTH 2003 Pathophysiology must be completed with satisfactory grades prior to entering NUTC 3113 Adult Nursing I.

-Students are expected to comply with the pre and corequisites for all nursing courses and with progression policies as outlined in the most recent version of the Undergraduate Nursing Student Handbook.
+Students are expected to comply with the pre and corequisite requirements for all nursing courses and with progression policies as outlined in the most recent version of the Undergraduate Nursing Student Handbook in the Undergraduate Nursing Team's page.
 Additionally, students must complete all prerequisite nursing and science courses with grades of at least “C+” (77%) in each course to proceed to any subsequent nursing course in the following semester.
 If a student earns a grade below “C+” in a required science or nursing course, then the course must be repeated prior to enrolling in the next clinical courses in sequence.
 Students who do not meet the grade standard are not permitted to register for the next clinical course in the sequence.

-Students are subject to the progression requirements outlined below and in the Undergraduate Nursing Student Handbook.
+Students are subject to the progression requirements outlined below and in the Undergraduate Nursing Student Handbook in the Undergraduate Nursing Team's page.

 Students also are expected to exhibit personality, values and emotional characteristics consistent with developing the professional nurse role.
 If, after consultation and work with approved counselors, students still do not meet these criteria, they will not be permitted to continue in the nursing program.